fuma0317/Unit-3/criteriaA.md

 # CRITERIA A for the software application #

 ## Definition of Problem ##
-This is the g-mail I got from my client
+This is the g-mail I got from my client.
+Based on this, I designed my application making making sure that it meets client's needs
 ```
 I have a lot of music but no interesting way to quickly sort them or find specific songs.
 It would be  very nice if I could sort my songs into categories or based on information about them.
 I would like an app that would sort and categorize my music for more pleasant listening
 ```